smartcontractkit/ccip/integration-tests/ccip-tests/README.md

 ### Setting up test inputs :

 In order to run the tests the first step is to set up the test inputs.
 There are two kinds of inputs -
-1. Generic test input set via TOML - If no specific input is set the tests will run with default inputs mentioned in [default.toml](./testconfig/tomls/default.toml)
+1. Generic test input - set via TOML - If no specific input is set; the tests will run with default inputs mentioned in [default.toml](./testconfig/tomls/default.toml)
-2. Secrets set via env variables.
+2. Secrets - set via env variables.
 Please refer to [secrets.toml](./testconfig/secrets.env) for the list of env variables that need to be set.

 If you want to override the default inputs, you need to set an env var `BASE64_TEST_CONFIG_OVERRIDE` containing the base64 encoded TOML file content.
 For example, if you want to override the `Networks` input in test and want to run your test on `avalanche testnet` and `arbitrum goerli` network, you can create a TOML file with the following content: